bob-wightman/mtb-points-of-interest/README.md

 ## Git/GitHub Workflow

-If you don't know how to work with GitHub then have a read of the tutorials, you will need to register with GitHub (free) and have either a GUI program that wraps Git or be able to use Git at the command line.
+If you don't know how to work with GitHub then have a read of the tutorials, you will need to register with GitHub (free) and have either a GUI program that runs Git for you or be able to use Git at the command line.

 The basic sequence is:

-* In GitHub create a branch with a sensible name, "wales-1" for example, has to be unique
+* In GitHub create a branch with a sensible name based on the region you are editing, "wales-fred-1" for example, has to be unique so add your initials or name.
 * On your machine run "git pull" to get the latest version from GitHub which will include your new branch.
 * Change to the new branch: "git checkout wales-1"
 * Do your changes.